Mason & Painter

 WHAT WE LOVE

 Mason & Painter is delightful emporium that mixes vintage furniture and home decor goods with plants.
 Specializing in French vintage café furniture, mirrors, paintings, prints with industrial salvage, ceramics and planters.
 Founded in 2013 by Michelle Mason, designer and author of Flower Market: Botanical Style at Home and Vintage Shops London .
-The shop is located on Columbia Road, the home of Sunday's famous Columbia Road Flower Market.
+The lovely Columbia Road shop closed in May 2023 but continues to pop-up regularly.

 "The shop is on the ground floor of an old upholstery workshop – once part of the booming furniture trade in Shoreditch, dating back to around 1880.
 We didn’t have to do too much to it as the original brick walls were already exposed; it has a concrete floor and good high ceilings.
 We painted the floor, added some new lighting and filled it with salvaged doors, furniture and other reclaimed pieces."